italobusi/draft-poidt-teas-actn-poi-assurance/draft-poidt-teas-actn-poi-assurance.md

 artwork-name="restoration.txt"}

 More in details:

-1a.
-The fault on the optical path (e.g. fiber cut, loss of signal, etc.) is detected by ROADM1 and notified to O-PNC 2a.
+- step 1a.
+The fault on the optical path (e.g. fiber cut, loss of signal, etc.) is detected by ROADM1 and notified to O-PNC

+- step 2a.
 O-PNC notifies the fault to MDSC

-1b.
+- step 1b.
 R1 detects loss of end-to-end connectivity (e.g. 3 missed BFD messages) and notifies P-PNC.
 This step takes place almost simultaneously to 1a.

-2b.
+- step 2b.
 P-PNC notifies the issue to MDSC

-3. R1 starts a fast reroute process to enable a backup path at the IP/MPLS layer, using the already established detour through R3
+- step 3.
+R1 starts a fast reroute process to enable a backup path at the IP/MPLS layer, using the already established detour through R3

-4. R1 notifies P-PNC of the IP service switch through the alternate path (R1-R3 and R3-R2)
+- step 4.
+R1 notifies P-PNC of the IP service switch through the alternate path (R1-R3 and R3-R2)

-5. P-PNC notifies MDSC of the switch
+- step 5.
+P-PNC notifies MDSC of the switch

-6. ROADM1 and ROADM2 enable the restoration process.
-Based on the mechanism adopted, there may be intecaction between them
+- step 6.
+ROADM1 and ROADM2 enable the restoration process.
+Based on the mechanism adopted, there may be interaction between them

-7. Both ROADM1 and ROADM2 notify O-PNC of the availability of an optical backup path
+- step 7.
+Both ROADM1 and ROADM2 notify O-PNC of the availability of an optical backup path

-8. O-PNC notifies MDSC of the availability of an optical backup path
+- step 8.
+O-PNC notifies MDSC of the availability of an optical backup path

-9. R1 detects again end-to-end connectivity through the initial path R1-R2 and, if configured to do so, revert the service
+- step 9.
+R1 detects again end-to-end connectivity through the initial path R1-R2 and, if configured to do so, revert the service

-10. R1 notifies P-PNC of the switch to the initial path
+- step 10.
+R1 notifies P-PNC of the switch to the initial path

-11. P-PNC notifies the switch to MDSC.
+- step 11.
+P-PNC notifies the switch to MDSC.

 As noted in step 6., the restoration process may require an exchange of messages between ROADM1 and ROADM2.
 This is not detailed in the present document as it is assumed that the relevant signaling is handled through O-PNC.